 - 6. Consistency with past datasets is important to enable comparisons to be made over time.
 However, stakeholders have indicated that they are keen to see improvements, even where this leads to inconsistency with historic data, provided changes are clearly explained. - 7.
-In the 2011/12 dataset a number of changes have been made to improve the dataset: - I The growth rate applied to the "PTE infill2" in the ODM has been applied at a more disaggregate level;
+In the 2012/13 dataset a number of changes have been made to improve the dataset: - I Improved PTE infills have been included for the following PTEs: - West Yorkshire (WYPTE Metro);